 Many actions that could help alleviate the Covid-19 pandemic require us to change our behavior on a personal level, such as staying home from work and wearing a mask in public places.
 Others, such as making coronavirus-related research more widely available, require more organizational and systemic change.

-But humans often resist change; we are negotiating change … Read Negotiating Change During the Covid-19 Pandemic
+… Read Negotiating Change During the Covid-19 Pandemic

 Led by mediation experts Audrey Lee and Alain Lempereur, the Harvard Mediation Intensive delves into mediation principles and processes through interactive presentations and hands-on exercises.
 From employment and business disagreements to public and international conflicts, you will discover effective ways to enable parties to settle their differences across a variety of contexts.